LikeWang10067/b07_Final_Project/README.md

 There are 2 types of Users, customers and admin.

-**API required: API must be 33.**
+> **API required: API must be 33.**
+>

-**Please change API path inside build.gradle match your own environment**
+> **Please change API path inside build.gradle match your own environment**
+>

-**For best viewing experience, please select virtual device that have screen size 5.0" or more.**
+> **For best viewing experience, please select virtual device that have screen size 5.0" or more.**
+>

-**Daily Scrum Meeting detail is in each standup File.**
+> **Daily Scrum Meeting detail is in each standup File.**

 ## Preset data in the database:

 ### Admin Account:

     Username:     admin
     Passoword:    admin

     There is only one admin account defult in the database.
     User cannot SignUp as an admin account, instead only regular user account.

 ### User Account:

     Username:   user1
     Password:   user1

-    Sample event that already joined by user1:      NBA event in New York
+    Sample event that already joined by this user:
+        NBA event in New York

 ### Venue already in database: